Sirona (goddess): Sirona's name

-The name of the goddess was written in various ways: Sirona, Đirona, Thirona, indicating some difficulty in capturing the initial sound in the Latin alphabet.
+The name of the goddess was written in various ways: Sirona, Đirona, Ꟈirona, Thirona, indicating some difficulty in capturing the initial sound in the Latin alphabet.
 The symbol Đ is used here to represent the tau gallicum, an additional letter used in Gaulish representing the cluster ts which was interchangeable with st- in word-initial position and it is not a form of the letter "D".

 The root is a long vowel Gaulish variant of proto-Celtic *ster- (*h2ster) meaning ‘star’.
 The same root is found in Old Irish as ser, Welsh seren, Middle Cornish sterenn and Breton steren(n).

 The name Đirona consists of a long-vowel, o-grade stem tsīro- derived from the root *ster- and a -no- suffix forming adjectives indicating "a belonging" in many Indo-European languages.
 Alternatively it may be an augmentative -on- suffix found in many Celtic divine names and epithets.
 To this is suffixed the Gaulish feminine singular -a, the usual feminine variant of o-stem adjectives and nouns.
 So *Tsīrona would seem to have meant ‘stellar’ or ‘astral’.